sciZer0/newdiscoveries/c/README.md

 ## 2.2.
 New Concept of Work and New Concept of Energy

-Importantly, when a System using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent.
+Importantly, when a System using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on pushing.

 In my opinion,

-> **Work is the process when a System using its resources is pushing an object with a certain Force during some certain time.**
+> **Work is the process when a System using its resources is pushing an object with a certain Force during some time.**

 On the other hand,